Farin Urlaub

-Early life
+Biography

 Vetter was born on 27 October 1963 in West Berlin.
 Until the age of seven, he lived with his mother in a flat in Berlin's Moabit district, and then in Frohnau until he was 18.
 His parents were low-income civil servants, and he has a younger half-sister named Julia.
 His mother often played records by The Beatles, and Vetter was introduced to music at a young age.

 When he was nine, Vetter decided to take guitar lessons with an elderly woman who taught him classical standards.
 He played guitar while visiting holiday camps.
 A later music teacher advised him: "Whatever you do when you grow up, don't do anything with music!".
 At the age of 16, Vetter went on a school trip to London, and returned home as a punk with dyed blonde hair.

 In 1980, he met Dirk Felsenheimer (later known as Bela B) at the club Ballhaus Spandau, one of the few clubs in West Berlin that occasionally played punk rock.
 Vetter joined Felsenheimer's band Soilent Grün, replacing the previous guitar player whose guitar had been stolen.
 When it was time to come up with stage names, Vetter decided to refer to his favourite hobby of travelling, contracting the German phrase "Fahr in Urlaub" ("Go on holiday") to Farin Urlaub.
 After completing his Abitur in 1981, Vetter enrolled in archaeology at the Free University of Berlin, but soon quit his studies to focus on his musical career.